Diagnosis

 Pregnancy

-If you've had SCAD, talk to a health care professional before becoming pregnant.
-Pregnancy may not be safe after having SCAD.
+If you've had spontaneous coronary artery dissection, also called SCAD, talk with a healthcare professional before becoming pregnant.
+Pregnancy may not be safe after SCAD.

 Cardiac rehabilitation

 A personalized program of exercise and education may be suggested.
 This is called cardiac rehabilitation, also known as cardiac rehab.
-It's created to help you recover from a serious heart condition.
+It helps you recover from a serious heart condition.
 The program often includes supervised exercise, emotional support and education about a heart-healthy diet.

 Clinical trials